rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 ### Log in to MyRackspace by using multi-factor authentication

-If you add multi-factor authentication capabilities to your account, authentication is a two-step process.
+If you add multi-factor authentication to your account, authentication is a two-step process.

-**Prerequisites**
+Multi-factor authentication has the following prerequisites:

 -   MyRackspace account with valid username and password credentials
 -   Access to the registered and verified SMS or mobile passcode device paired with your MyRackspace account

-#### To log in to the MyRackspace portal with multi-factor authentication
+To log in to the MyRackspace portal with multi-factor authentication, use the following steps:

-1. Log in to the [MyRackspace portal](https://my.rackspace.com/) with your user name and password.
+1. Log in to the [MyRackspace portal](https://my.rackspace.com/) with your username and password.

-    If you account is configured to use multi-factor authentication with an SMS device, the Rackspace Cloud Identity service sends an SMS text message with a 7-digit passcode to the device registered to your account.
+    If your account is configured to use multi-factor authentication with an SMS device, the Rackspace Cloud Identity service sends an SMS text message with a 7-digit passcode to the device registered to your account.

-    If your device is configured to use multi-factor authentication by mobile passcode device, open the client application and get the passcode from the mobile passcode device associated with your MyRackspace account.
+    If your device is configured to use multi-factor authentication with a mobile passcode device, open the client application and get the passcode from the mobile passcode device associated with your MyRackspace account.